 If you want to achieve anything significant, you need to build systems.

-And to build systems, you need to get off your bed and do some work upfront.
+And to create systems, you need to get off your bed and do some work upfront.

 But if you rely on motivation, you keep waiting for a perfect moment.